- What analyses work with this chart type?

-A time chart can display graphs of series as lines or columns.
-The horizontal axis (x-axis) always displays time and the vertical axis (y-axis) represents the value of the series at each point in time.
+A Time chart can display graphs of series as lines or columns.
+The horizontal axis (x-axis) always displays time, and the vertical axis (y-axis) displays the value of the series at each point in time.

 - Main title

 - Source text

 - Chart background (outside chart area)

 To edit any one of these components, click on it, and the available options will appear at the top of the window, under the presentation properties tab.
 For more information see Editing text parts of chart.